my favorite movies of 1939:

 3rd favorite of 1939:

-(Vivien Leigh, Clark Gable, Olivia de Havilland, Leslie Howard, Hattie McDaniel, Thomas Mitchell.
-Directed by Victor Fleming, [uncredited directors:] Sam Wood, George Cukor.)
+Gone with the Wind (Vivien Leigh, Clark Gable, Olivia de Havilland, Leslie Howard, Hattie McDaniel, Thomas Mitchell.
+Directed by Victor Fleming [uncredited directors: Sam Wood, George Cukor].)This is the longest movie on this blog.

 Having heard about how this nearly four-hour movie is so problematic and racist (Washington Post link), I put off watching Gone with the Wind until recently.
 So how did I react when I finally saw it?
 Well, something like this:

-This Chicago Tribune review sums it up:
+๐๐๐ณ๐ฒ๐ฑ๐๐๐๐๐๐๐ข๐๐คจ๐ซ๐ญ๐ฅบThis Chicago Tribune review sums it up:

 “Gone With the Wind” offers the kind of big, rich, opulent experience the movies are in a unique position to offer but seldom do.
 A sweeping historical epic, set in Atlanta and the Georgia countryside before, during and after the Civil War, the film follows four strong central characters — and dozens of memorable minor ones — through a series of crises and life-challenging moments.
+Those fictional but full-blooded people include Vivien Leigh’s saucy, self-obsessed, indomitable plantation belle Scarlett O’Hara, Clark Gable’s sexy, courageous rake-adventurer Rhett Butler, Leslie Howard’s aesthete Ashley Wilkes and Olivia de Havilland’s saintly Melanie Hamilton, with Hattie McDaniel’s earthy Mammy (like Leigh’s, an Oscar-winning performance) the most memorable of the gallery around them.One of this great but frustrating movie’s weaknesses is the lackluster performance by the out-of-place Leslie Howard, who, unlike Vivien Leigh, couldn’t manage to put aside his real-life British accent and commit to playing a Georgian.
+I agree with this BBC piece (“Gone with the Wind: Is it America’s strangest film?”):

 The idea that anyone — let alone anyone as unconventional as Scarlett — would choose this wishy-washy character over … Rhett is absurd: the most preposterous aspect of a daringly, bewilderingly idiosyncratic film.
 After more than 75 years, we’re still mesmerised by Scarlett.
 We’re still tantalised by Scarlett and Rhett.
 But Scarlett and Ashley?
-Frankly, we don’t give a damn.
+Frankly, we don’t give a damn.If only he’d been played by Jimmy Stewart!

 But I didn’t have the experience some have of losing interest in the later parts which have been criticized for turning the movie into a relatively conventional melodrama.
 I like the focus on personal relationships better than the earlier, more historical stretches about the ravages of war, which give the sense that the filmmakers were trying hard to make Gone with the Wind the most grandly important movie ever … while glossing over so much of what was important about that time in our history.